Queendisarray156/HireStone-web/README.md

-# Niyog : A Job Posting and Hiring Plateform
+# HireStone : A Job Posting and Hiring Plateform

-A *Frontend Website* built with Next.js 16 (App Router) + TypeScript + Tailwind for a Job Posting and Hiring Plateform named **Niyog** having a FastAPI backend.
+A *Frontend Website* built with Next.js 16 (App Router) + TypeScript + Tailwind for a Job Posting and Hiring Plateform named **HireStone** having a FastAPI backend.

 ## Stack